walterlbf/crud-app/README.md

-# ToDO List - React Challenge
+# CRUD APP - React Challenge

 ## Description

-Crud app using Redux to manage states.
+A Crud app using Redux to manage states.

 ## Install and Run